Freedom to Learn … Learning to be Free

 ‘Study Drugs’ and Brain Stimulant

-According to the latest NUS Drug Survey six per cent of respondents who have used drugs said that they use ‘study drugs’ at least once a month and one in five of this same group have taken them at some point.
-Overall one in ten of all students responding to the NUS survey have ever taken study drugs.
+According to the latest NUS Drug Survey, six per cent of respondents who have used drugs said that they use ‘study drugs’ at least once a month, and one in five of this same group have taken them at some point.
+Overall, one in ten of all students responding to the NUS survey has ever taken study drugs.

 Taking the hit: student drug use and how institutions respond

 Study drugs are taken to improve concentration, energy levels, physical stamina and motivation.
-These drugs are increasing in popularity among students looking to boost physical and mental performance who are facing pressure to fulfil all of their academic responsibilities.
+These drugs are increasing in popularity among students looking to boost physical and mental performance, facing pressure to fulfil their academic responsibilities.
 Students obtain study drugs by ordering them online or from fellow students who are prescribed these drugs.
-Using other peoples prescribed medication is extremely dangerous and can have serious health implications and side effects including addiction, a potential to overdose and may lead to heart attack, stroke, and liver failure.
+Using other people’s prescribed medication is extremely dangerous and can have serious health implications and side effects, including addiction, a potential to overdose and may lead to heart attack, stroke, and liver failure.

 Instead of taking drugs, exercise or resting might be a better idea.
-Especially if done on a regular basis.
+Especially if done regularly.
 Sleep can also improve brain power, even if you are not tired.
-It has particular positive effects on memory but can also increase creativity.
-Even naps as short as six minutes during daytime can improve memory.
+It has particularly positive effects on memory but can also increase creativity.
+Even naps as short as six minutes during the daytime can improve memory.

 Cocaine is also known as Coke, Charlie, Chico, Snow, Fairy Dust, Freebase, Rock, Crack and many other names.
 Coke is a white powder, and Crack is a form made into small lumps or rocks that make a cracking noise when burnt and Freebase Cocaine is a specially prepared version of Cocaine and is a crystal-like powder.